-That’s why a lot of musicians hire someone to take that work off their hands – a Social Media Manager (or an SMM for short), will work with you to create content that attracts more fans and supports your brand.
-An SMM will also post regularly on your socials so that you don’t have to get into the daily tedious grind.
+We will work with you to create content that attracts more fans and supports your brand.
+An SMM will also post regularly on your socials so that you don’t have to get into the daily tedious grind and you can spend your precious time doing what you love – playing and making music.

 Our team at Cyber PR manages social media for a wide range of artists and entrepreneurs, and we often find ourselves explaining what a social media management campaign actually entails.
 Many are wary of letting someone else post for them, with good reason.
 You put a lot of work into gathering your tribe of fans – you don’t want to confuse them with posts that don’t sound like they came from you!

-In this post, I want to assuage some of these fears, and give you an insider’s look at WHAT WE ACTUALLY DO for our clients during a social media management campaign.
-And if hiring someone to do your social media is not your bag, there will be some helpful hints on how to get better at your own daily posting and content strategy.
+In this post, I want to assuage some of these fears and give you an insider’s look at WHAT WE ACTUALLY DO for our clients during a social media management campaign.
+And if hiring someone to do your social media is not your bag, there are helpful hints on how to get better at your own daily posting and content strategy and our social media content management tool at the end so you can rock it like we do!

 Laying The Groundwork

-The most critical part of any social media management campaign is what happens before a single Tweet or Facebook post goes out.
+The most critical part of any social media management campaign is what happens before a single Tweet, Instagram, Newsletter or Facebook post goes out.
 We have to get to know you – as an artist, and as a person – before we can start to post for you.
+All of the next steps outlined here are designed to help you hone your narrative.
+This is the most important part.
+Without a cohesive narrative, you really have no social “strategy” just a bunch of posts.

 The Intake Process